 By Dr. Parag Sharma

 In popular vernacular, the term “bipolar” has been heavily diluted, often incorrectly used to describe normal emotional lability or transient mood swings.
 However, in psychiatric practice, Bipolar Affective Disorder (BPAD) is recognized not as a psychological quirk, but as a severe, highly heritable neurobiological illness characterized by profound dysregulation of the brain’s mood, energy, and circadian networks.
+So lets understand the neurobiology of bipolar disorder in detail.

 When a patient presents at our clinic in Mohali with BPAD, we are not managing “bad moods.”
 We are observing a brain undergoing severe neurochemical destabilization.
 The cyclical extremes of BPAD—spanning from psychotic mania to psychomotor retardation—cause immense allostatic load (biological wear and tear) and progressive neuro-anatomical changes if left untreated.